romland/xorzee/README.md

 - For now, Xorzee depend on raspivid being available on your OS (due to extractable motion vectors), this means you have to manually get that installed if you use new Raspbian/Raspberry Pi OS.
 Personally I just use older distributions where it comes pre-installed.

-## Development notes
-[Performance critical parts](https://github.com/romland/mvr-processor) are written in Rust.
-[Frontend](https://github.com/romland/xorzee/tree/main/client) is written in Svelte, the glue of the [backend](https://github.com/romland/xorzee/tree/main/server) is in node-js.

-This project is still under active development (as in, the project is NOT shelved), prepare for a little bit struggling if you are intending to deploy this today (July 2022).

 ## TODO